adelinetr/lithualang/README.md

 # Lithuanian Language Platform

 This is the first multi-page website I've made and the main focus was to start making projects in React.
+In this project I used SASS, a JQuery plugin OwlCarousel to make slides with images and practiced using props in React.

 ![lithualang](https://github.com/adelinetr/lithualang/assets/119743518/438b88dc-24c5-4c5c-bcac-572e95236587)